-questions 9-13, decide if the information given below agrees with the information on in the passage.
+For questions 9-13, decide if the information given below agrees with the information given in the passage.
 Write (T) true, (F) false or (NG) not given.

 9 The total amount you pay is more for rock and pop events.
 10 You cannot go back to choose a different seat once you have made an online booking.
 11 You will need to buy a ticket for all events at the Canterbury Exchange.
 12 Most people who pay by telephone pay for their booking a few days after they make it.
-13 You can save money by going to the ticket office and buying your ticket. questions 14-16, complete each of the following sentences with words from the a E NO MORE THAN THREE WORDS for each answer. text.
-14 Anyone who claims a concession when buying a ticket must have an appropriate Э form of with them.
-15 People over 60 who claim a concession must show something that has their on it.
-16 Group discounts are not available for all
+13 You can save money by going to the ticket office and buying your ticket.

+For questions 14-16, complete each of the following sentences with words from the text.
+USE NO MORE THAN THREE WORDS for each answer.

+14 Anyone who claims a concession when buying a ticket must have an appropriate form of with them.

+15 People over 60 who claim a concession must show something that has their